 The family law team at Co-op Legal Services includes specialist Family Solicitors, Divorce Solicitors and Children Law Solicitors with Resolution Accreditation and Resolution accredited experts in child abduction, co-habitation, domestic abuse, property disputes, high net worth money matters and financial advocacy.

-For initial legal advice call our Children Law Solicitors on 01618558357 or contact us online and we will help you.
+For initial legal advice call our Children Law Solicitors on 03306069626 and we will help you.